Structuralism: History and background

 Apart from Durkheim's use of the term structure, the semiological concept of Ferdinand de Saussure became fundamental for structuralism.
 Saussure conceived language and society as a system of relations.
 His linguistic approach was also a refutation of evolutionary linguistics.

+Structuralism in Europe developed in the early 20th century, mainly in France and the Russian Empire, in the structural linguistics of Ferdinand de Saussure and the subsequent Prague, Moscow, and Copenhagen schools of linguistics.
+As an intellectual movement, structuralism became the heir to existentialism.
+After World War II, an array of scholars in the humanities borrowed Saussure's concepts for use in their respective fields.
+French anthropologist Claude Lévi-Strauss was arguably the first such scholar, sparking a widespread interest in structuralism.

 Throughout the 1940s and 1950s, existentialism, such as that propounded by Jean-Paul Sartre, was the dominant European intellectual movement.
 Structuralism rose to prominence in France in the wake of existentialism, particularly in the 1960s.
 The initial popularity of structuralism in France led to its spread across the globe.
 By the early 1960s, structuralism as a movement was coming into its own and some believed that it offered a single unified approach to human life that would embrace all disciplines.